-When should I eat before a soccer game
+When should I eat before a soccer game?

 What should I eat before an early morning game?

-Easy to digest foods include:
+Easy to digest high carb foods include

 - Granola and yogurt

-Is it good to play soccer on an empty stomach
+Is it good to play soccer on an empty stomach?

 No, it is not good to play soccer on an empty stomach because you need fluids to stay hydrated and carbohydrates to top off your energy stores.